-Paul Haenle is the director of the Carnegie–Tsinghua Center based at Tsinghua University in Beijing, China.
+Paul Haenle holds the Maurice R. Greenberg Director’s Chair at the Carnegie–Tsinghua Center based at Tsinghua University in Beijing, China.
 In addition to running the Carnegie–Tsinghua Center, Haenle is also an adjunct professor at Tsinghua, where he teaches undergraduate and graduate-level courses to Chinese and international students on international relations and global governance.
+Haenle also sits on the board of directors of the National Committee on U.S.-China Relations.

 Prior to joining Carnegie, he served from June 2007 to June 2009 as the director for China, Taiwan, and Mongolia Affairs on the National Security Council staffs of former presidents George W. Bush and Barack Obama.
 From June 2007 to January 2009, Haenle also played a key role as the White House representative to the U.S. negotiating team at the six-party-talks nuclear negotiations.
 From May 2004 to June 2007, he served as the executive assistant to the U.S. national security adviser.